JustSteveKing/fox/README.md

 [Hannes Forsgård](https://github.com/hanneskod) for classtools - using this to load in all commands into the Slim console

 [Slim Framework](https://www.slimframework.com/) for basically the base of what I want to achieve - thanks to all the contributers!

+## Questions

+If you have any questions feel free to drop me a tweet [@JustSteveKing](https://www.twitter.com/JustSteveKing)

+Alternatively join us on the Slim slack channel, where I am always active.